 The prelude was the livestream of the Carmen performance from the empty Staatsoper Unter den Linden back in March.
 160,000 people in Berlin, Germany and the whole world watched.
 Although all Berlin concert halls have again to remain closed to contain the corona virus, cultural life in the capital continues - albeit from home.
 Make yourself comfortable on the couch and enjoy these classical music tips.

 Kirill Petrenko, Sir Simon Rattle, Claudio Abbado or Herbert von Karajan?
 In addition to the four great chief conductors of the Berliner Philharmoniker, you can also stream the concerts of numerous guest conductors in the Digital Concert Hall.
 The recordings date back to 1966.

 Konzerthaus Berlin #konzertZUhaus

 Chief conductor Vladimir Jurowski and the musicians of the Rundfunk-Sinfonieorchester Berlin are also in the home office.
-You can watch them at work on the RSB website and on social media, either individually or together as in the first movement of Beethoven's "Pastorale".
+You can watch them at work on the RSB website and on social media.